James Twining: Life

 Although born in London, Twining spent most of his childhood in France after his family moved to Paris when he was four.
 On his return to the United Kingdom when aged eleven, he went to Merchant Taylors' School, eventually winning a place to Christ Church, Oxford where he read French Literature and Linguistics and graduated with a First Class degree in 1995.

 Twining's early career was spent in the business world.
 His first job was in the Corporate Finance Department of SBC Warburg (now known as UBS), where he worked mainly on hostile bids and defences and leveraged buyouts.

-Then in 1999 he set up an e-procurement business (GroupTrade) with a friend.
+Then in 1999, he set up an e-procurement business (GroupTrade) with a friend.
 The business was eventually sold to another entrepreneur in August 2002.
 Twining and his co-founder were both named as one of the eight "Best of Young British" entrepreneurs in The New Statesman.

 Twining began writing thrillers in 2003.
-He now lives in North London with his wife, two daughters and a son and is a lifelong Arsenal fan.
+He now lives in North London with his wife, two daughters and a son.
+He is a lifelong Arsenal fan.